 03 of 10

-The beautiful heart designs definitely stand out.
-This pattern uses primarily basic crochet stitches along with some post stitches to create the fabulous texture.
+The beautiful heart designs stand out.
+This pattern uses primarily basic crochet stitches along with some post stitches to create a fabulous texture.

 04 of 10

-Indie FiberArt designed this simple, yet beautiful, chunky crochet headwrap free pattern.
+Indie FiberArt designed this simple, yet beautiful, free chunky crochet head wrap pattern.
 It is made with thick yarn, such as Lion Brand Homespun, and a large (size M/N) crochet hook, so it works up super quickly.
 The look is bulky in the best way and yet streamlined as a simple accessory made from only a few rows.

-This crochet pattern uses single crochet and half double crochet and uses back loop only stitches to add some interesting texture.
+This crochet pattern uses single crochet and half double crochet as well as back loop only stitches to add some interesting texture.

 05 of 10

 Although back loop stitches are a great way to achieve the right fit on a head wrap, they aren't the only option.
-Another way to do it is to literally wrap the piece around your head, as we see here in this boho-inspired crochet head scarf designed by Crafty Hippy.
+Another way to do it is to wrap the piece around your head, as seen here in this boho-inspired crochet head scarf designed by Crafty Hippy.

 This is a headwrap that works well in the spring and summer months.